Alpha-Green/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Permission for directories was set more permissions for directories
-Write a script that changes the group owner to school for the file hello
+Write a script that changes the group owner to school for the file hello Write a script that changes the owner to vincent and the group owner to staff